Yohan205/Daxo/README.md

-Brolandia Bot
+Daxo Bot
 =================

-This app is for a server Discord about Minecraft serie, named **The Broland**.
+This a Bot created for fun and moderation, named **Daxo**.

-Also we have the Discord server and server Minecraft private.
+Also we have the Discord server and if do you want join must do you [click here](https://discord.gg/k7R4CP6hwb).

+Para ejecutar el bot desde git [Action](https://github.com/Yohan205/Daxo/actions/workflows/node.js.yml)

 You can share is link with your friends to add this bot: [BrolandiaBot](https://discordapp.com/api/oauth2/authorize?client_id=668118265779716106&permissions=8&scope=bot)